mharen/mharen.github.io/blog/2012/2012-11-dear-children-you-are-awesome.md

 *“Look Daddy!
 A Christmas chicken!”*

-It’s not always so easy (we’re all cranky once in a while) but we’re having more and more good days as they get older and more independent. <strong>This is my message to new parents: it’s rough early on.
+It’s not always so easy (we’re all cranky once in a while) but we’re having more and more good days as they get older and more independent. **This is my message to new parents: it’s rough early on.
 But it gets better, easier, and so much more fun!
-Hang in there!</strong>
+Hang in there!**

 They start creating fun for themselves.